Center-for-Space-Engineering/ground_station/HOWTO.md

 The system supports dynamically adding sensors.
 A sensors is anything that consumes and/or produces data.
 The system also supports producing sensor chains.
 For example: serial line -> L0 processing -> L1 processing.
 The sensors also allow for dynamically graphing your data.
 The sensors also support data insertion into the Data Base.
 Finally they will also handel shipping all that data to the webpage.
 This should allow for real time debugging on the system.
 However the primary purpose of sensors is to facilitate unit testing.

+Note: We have designed a special type of sensor that allows you to import a data for a dictionary file and automatically parse a raw bit stream.
+The steps for creating this are a little different from the following and will be explained after the basic steps.
+Under the section call `Unpacking Sensors`.

 ### Step One:
 Set up a config dictionary in the `main.yaml`.
 This tells the system how to handle this sensor.
 Consider the following example:
 ```yaml